 IoT Revolutionizing Water Monitoring Systems for Businesses

-The Internet of Things, or IoT, is revolutionizing nearly every industry.
+The Internet of Things, or the IoT, is revolutionizing nearly every industry around the planet.

 In 2017, the number of IoT devices in the world surpassed the number of people in the world for the first time.